TimzOwen/Google-Cloud-Infrastrucuture-Design-process/chapter 3 Deploying Application to Cloud.md

 positive feedback cycle overload failure:

     Making a system more reliable by adding retries in event of failure BUT creates a potential for overload

+### Disaster Planning:

+Can be achieved by deploying to multiple Zones in a region

+    Multiple servers

+    distributed db link

+    Orchestrate servers with a regional Managed instance

+Also have __regional managed__ instance group

+    multiple zones

+Deploy kubernetes in multiple zones

+Create __health check__ to enable auto healing when creating vm instances

+    Load balancers also use health check

+High availability can be achienved by using __multi-region__ storage buckets for hight

+    availabilty if latency impact id negligible

+High availability in __ClousSQL__:

+    create fail over replica

+Deploying for high reliability increases cost

+#### Disaster recovery:

+__Cold standby__ creates snapshotsof the machine images

+__Hot standby__  creates instance groups in multiple regions

+#### Disaster planning:

+__Recovery Point objective__ : Amount of data that would be acceptible to lose

+__Recovery time Objective__ : Amount of time it can take to be back and running after a disaster